lucasreddinger/orsee-tools/README.md

 The batches are necessary to avoid overloading ORSEE.
 The webpage default to 40 participants per batch, but you can try a larger batch size.

-Note that you keep the webpage tool locally!
-When you input a file, it does not go to the Internet.
-Your browser simply loads it locally using Javascript.
+> Note: you keep the webpage tool and participant data stays on your local computer until you search ORSEE.
+At that point, it sends a search to ORSEE in the exact same way you use ORSEE normally.

 A helper Python script extracts email addresses from a large set of emails, removes duplicates, and sorts them.